 It’s also important to give both people a chance to reconnect.
 This program has utilized a lot of research to allow them to give the participants the best possible outcomes.
-For example they’ve measured stress reduction and life indicators for those living with the disease.
+For example, they’ve measured stress reduction and life indicators for those living with the disease.
 This research is ongoing with Stanford and UC Davis.

-Speaking with Paula and Nancy was very eye opening.
+Speaking with Paula and Nancy was very eye-opening.
 I’d dare say almost inspiring.
 Watching the person I knew as my Mother disappear, unable to do even simplified activities is devastating.
 It’s too late for us to reconnect, she’s far from the early stages of her disease.
 However, I can see how she would have enjoyed a program like this.
-Getting her there may have been the biggest challenge however.
+Getting her there may have been the biggest challenge, however.

 Reducing Stigmas & Gaining Support

-Most importantly is reducing the stigma attached with this disease.
+Most importantly is reducing the stigma attached to this disease.
 We’ve done it with others like cancer and Aids, now we need to do it for Alzheimer’s.
 As a result of reducing stigmas. more people will seek out programs that help them.

 Above all, learning about the support and programs available will go a long way in helping.
-Having Alzheimer’s is bad enough, consequently we need to learn all we can.
+Having Alzheimer’s is bad enough, consequently, we need to learn all we can.